sidequery/duckdb-claude-slack/README.md

 Slack bot that queries Claude Code via the [DuckDB ACP extension](https://github.com/sidequery/duckdb-acp).

 The ACP extension wraps Claude Code, giving it access to a DuckDB instance (read-only: no write, update, or delete capabilities) with NO access to the local filesystem or bash shell.

-Ask questions in natural language, get SQL results back.
+Let anyone on your team interrogate data in plain English, not just "data people."
+Ask a question in Slack, get results back as a CSV.

 ![screenshot](screenshot.png)